Adjunct Professor Annette Solman, Chief Executive

 Peter holds Bachelor degrees in Engineering and Science, a Master of Business Administration and a Juris Doctor.
 He is a Fellow and Chartered Professional Engineer with Engineers Australia and has significant commercial experience, admitted as a Solicitor in Queensland in 2003, NSW in 2004, England and Wales in 2008.
 Peter holds a current NSW legal practising certificate.

-Dr Claire Blizard, Director, Medical
+Dr Claire Blizard, Medical Director

 Claire has previously held positions as Director of Medical Services, Director of Acute Medical Service, Chief Executive and Director Clinical Practice and Innovation.